Sample Is Feature: Beyond Item-Level, Toward Sample-Level Tokens for Unified Large Recommender Models: Introduction

 \section{Introduction}

-Recommender systems are a core infrastructure for large-scale internet platforms such as Meituan, connecting hundreds of millions of users to relevant content across e-commerce, short video, and local services.
-At Meituan, the food delivery platform alone serves hundreds of billions of daily recommendation requests, where even marginal improvements in ranking quality translate directly into business value.
+Recommender systems are a core infrastructure for large-scale internet platforms, connecting hundreds of millions of users to relevant content across e-commerce, short video, and local services.
+In industrial food delivery platforms, hundreds of billions of daily recommendation requests are served, where even marginal improvements in ranking quality translate directly into business value.
 With the advancement of large-scale neural models, scaling---continuously improving model performance by expanding training data, sequence length, or model capacity---has become one of the most active research directions in industrial recommender systems.

 Existing scaling efforts fall into two complementary paradigms.
 The first, \textbf{sample information scaling}, enriches the information content of each training sample by extending and deepening historical behavior sequences.
 This has been pursued along two sub-directions: \emph{sequence lengthening}, which extends behavior history from tens to thousands of interactions (SIM~\cite{sim2020}, ETA~\cite{eta2020}, TWIN~\cite{twin2023}, LONGER~\cite{longer}), and \emph{sequence widening}, which enriches each historical token with additional context beyond the bare item embedding (DSAN~\cite{dsan}, CAIN \cite{cain}, HSTU~\cite{hstu2024}).
 The second, \textbf{model capacity scaling}, enlarges model expressiveness by unifying sequence modeling and feature interaction within a single Transformer backbone.
 Rather than processing the behavior sequence and feature interactions in separate modules, methods such as HyFormer~\cite{hyformer2024}, OneTrans~\cite{onetrans2023}, and MixFormer~\cite{mixformer} feed all feature fields---including historical tokens---into a unified deep architecture, enabling richer cross-field interactions in a single forward pass.